SibaniPJ/SIGN-LANGUAGE-TRANSLATOR/README.md

         python app.py

 ## 🎥 Output (How It Works)
-1.Open the webcam window
+1. Open the webcam window
-2.Show a hand gesture corresponding to A–Z
+2. Show a hand gesture corresponding to A–Z
-3.The system will display the predicted letter on screen
+3. The system will display the predicted letter on screen